pscally1005/pscally1005.github.io/_posts/draft/2026-06-09-psyllium-jelly.markdown

 - <a href='https://www.walmart.com/ip/Mott-s-Zero-Sugar-Peach-Mango-Juice-Drink-64-Fluid-Ounce-Bottle/19162571740?classType=REGULAR&from=/search'>This</a> is the juice that I'm using.
 It's a zero <a href='/misc/hidden-sugar'>sugar</a> mango/peach fruit juice that's sweetened with <a href='https://amzn.to/4beiNlT'>stevia</a>, and has <a href='/misc/calories'>0 calories</a>
 - <a href='https://www.walmart.com/ip/Mott-s-Zero-Sugar-Peach-Mango-Juice-Drink-64-Fluid-Ounce-Bottle/19162571740?classType=REGULAR&from=/search'><img src='/assets/Food/Sweet Spreads/Psyllium Jelly/juice.png' alt='' class='larger-image'></a>

-- I'm only making 1 large serving (75 g, or 5 tbsp) of jelly today, but you can easily scale this up and store the extra in the fridge
+- I'm only making 1 large serving (6 tbsp, or 95 g) of jelly today, but you can easily scale this up and store the extra in the fridge

+- Optionally add 1/2 tsp (2.5 g) of <a href='https://amzn.to/3SqwsMO'>liquid monk fruit</a> to make it a little sweeter if you like
 ---